ssec-jhu/evolver-ng/docs/source/concepts.rst

-Evolver concepts
+eVOLVER concepts
 ================

-The evolver system is made up of several configurable components tied together by a manager component that orchestrates the application control loop and exposure to the web interface.
+The eVOLVER system is made up of several configurable components tied together by a manager component that orchestrates the application control loop and exposure to the web interface.
 Components can be grouped into two high level
 categories: